-Water conflict can be understood as a struggle for access, control, management and use of water resources between two or more actors.
-Water conflicts often arise because of the negative implications of the actions or actions of one water user on other water users at different geographical levels and time frames.
+Water conflict 2 an be understood as a struggle for access, control, management and use of water resources between two or more actors.
+Water 2 onflicts often arise because of the negative implications of the actions or actions of one water user on water users at different geographical levels and time frames.
 This incident was experienced by an informant H. Husni who lives in Gampong Meunasah Lhok said:

-Since I moved from corn farming to palawija farmers, conflicts often arise because there is competition between groups of water users and people who have a close relationship with the water management authority (Keujeurun), for example, competition between several groups of farmers whose rice fields are located on the river upstream in the use of water management, or between several users with different needs.
-The conflict between farmer groups in the village of Meunasah lhok that I see is influenced by the injustice of keujrun blang" (interview, 10 October 2021).
+Since I moved from corn farming to palawija farmers, conflicts often arise because there is competition between groups of water users and people who are close to the water management authority (Keujeurun), for example, competition between several groups of farmers whose rice fields are located on the river upstream in the use of one stream. water management, or between several users with different needs, for example, competition between farmer groups in the village of Meunasah lhok.
+The ai conflict that I see is influenced by the injustice of keujrun blang" (interview, 10 October 2021).

-From the interview with the informant above, it is clear that the conflict between rice farmers is much higher than when farming crops.
-Conflicts can arise because there is competition between groups of water users with the same needs, for example, competition between several groups of farmers whose rice fields are located close to the water manager above in the use of one water flow is one of the basic factors underlying the problems between farmers and their interests say.
+From the interview with the informant above, it is clear that the conflict between rice farmers is much higher than when farming props.
+Conflicts can arise because there is competition between groups of water users with the same needs, for example, competition between several groups of farmers whose rice fields are located close to the water manager above in the use of one water flow is one of the basic factors underlying the problems between farmers and their interests. say.

 As a result, if water distribution is reduced, farmers are particularly vulnerable to violence.
-The water that flows into farmers' rice fields will be reduced due to the increased demand for water, particularly water distribution, which is becoming increasingly thin.
+The flow of water that flows into farmers' rice fields will be reduced due to the increased demand for water, particularly water distribution, which is becoming increasingly thin.
 As a result, competition for water becomes an inextricable aspect of the water problem during the dry season.

+4.3.
 CLOSED RESISTANCE OF RICE FARMERS TO KEUJRUEN BLANG

 Literally resistance is "resistance or against".
 Derived from English, namely resist.
-In this case, what we meant is all actions that reject or fight, whether they are formal or non-formal, if they do not agree with what is already running, it can be called resistance.
+In this case, what is meant is all actions that reject or fight, whether they are formal or non-formal, if they do not agree with what is already running, it can be called resistance.
 Resistance to the government means opposition or resistance to government policies [12].

 People's resistance according to Scott can be divided into two categories, namely resistance caused by direct causes and indirect causes.
-People's resistance due to direct causes are including oppression, threats, pressure, coercion by landlords, governments, capital owners or other parties.
+People's resistance due to direct causes such as oppression, threats, pressure, coercion by landlords, governments, capital owners or other parties.
 Resistance that is indirectly carried out through clandestine resistance, clandestine resistance achieves greater results than resistance that is carried out overtly [13].

-Based on the reality in the field, it can be concluded that the farmers deliberately took actions to take water that was not intended for them.
+Based on the reality in the field, it can be concluded that the farmers deliberately took naughty actions to take water that was not intended for them.
 This theft of irrigation water was carried out by farmers from other people's rice fields.
-This is the impact of the attitude of farmers who do not comply with the agreement regarding the provisions of the schedule and distribution of water.
-And this is also the reason why almost every midnight the water overflows to the bottom.
-Some farmers feel that the decision to use rice field water is detrimental to themselves and is happy for other farmers.
+This is the impact of the attitude of farmers who do not comply with the agreement regarding the provisions of the schedule and distribution of water. farmers at will.
+And this is also the reason why almost every midnight the water overflows to the bottom. rice farmer conflicts, some farmers feel that the decision to use rice field water is detrimental to themselves and is happy for other farmers.